Animesh-Parashar/x402-gateway/README.md

 HTTP-native payment enforcement middleware for APIs.

-x402-gateway enables pay-per-request access control by enforcing cryptographic payment directly at the HTTP request boundary using the `402 Payment Required` status code and x402-compatible payment proofs.
+x402-gateway enforces pay-per-request access control by requiring cryptographic payment verification directly at the HTTP request boundary using the `402 Payment Required` status code and x402-compatible payment proofs.

 ---